-Principle Potential impacts and risks Mitigation and Management Measures The mission determined that there is a shortage of inspectors available, that in cases of accidents on construction sites companies generally blamed employees for being negligent, and that many workers did not have insurance, which is likely to contribute to an underreporting of accidents and injuries.
-There does not appear to be a significant risk of child labour.
-First, both Armenia and Georgia have regulations banning use of child labour for hazardous work such as construction or forestry.
-Second, In Armenia. and Georgia most child labour (~94 to 95%) is associated with the agriculture sector 60 .
-The project does not contemplate agriculture sector at highest risk for child labour. and safety and guarding against use of child and forced labour.
-The project will make visual inspections of work sites to check the occupational health and safety management of contractors.
-These visits will take place no less that once per week during periods of active construction.
-Contractors shall also provide a weekly health and safety report identify any incidents or near misses and corrective actions implemented.
-Indigenous populations Not applicable - There are no indigenous people as defined by the United Nations 61 present in Armenia or Georgia 62 .
-Involuntary Resettlement There is a risk that a site selected for a pilot activity could result in physical displacement of people or livelihood activities (by, for example, acquisition of land currently in use for agricultural production for a reforestation pilot).
+Principle Potential impacts and risks Mitigation and Management Measures project does not contemplate agriculture sector projects, thereby avoiding the sector at highest risk for child labour.
+Indigenous populations Not applicable - There are no indigenous people Armenia or Georgia 61 . as defined by the United Nations 60 present in Involuntary Resettlement There is a risk that a site selected for a pilot activity could result in physical displacement of people or livelihood activities (by, for example, acquisition of land currently in use for agricultural production for a reforestation pilot).
 UNDP will screen candidate pilot activities and not proceed with any pilot that require physical displacement.
 Existing land uses and livelihood activities will be determined for each pilot activity, and where loss of livelihood is anticipated a site specific livelihood restoration plan will be prepared and implemented.
 UNDP will promote awareness of the grievance mechanism which provides a means for redress of aggrieved stakeholders.
 Protection of natural habitats Pilot activities may be planned and executed in forest areas located within areas designated as protected, posing risk of impacts to natural features subject to protection.
 There is a risk that activities undertaken in forest and other natural areas could displace wildlife and disrupt breeding activities.
 There are many forest areas that are degraded and in need of improved practices for wildfire management but there are also within designated protected areas.
 Locations for pilot projects will be selected in cooperation with regulatory agencies, and in subject to consultation with communities.
 UNDP will screen each candidate pilot UNDP's SESP and AF's SES and not proceed with any site located in an area considered to be critical habitat.
-All potential pilot activities to be carried out will be carried out in https://www.dol.gov/agencies/ilab/resources/reports/child-labour/armenia [Accessed 07 July 2019] and "Child Labour and Forced Labour Reports: Geogia" U.S. Department of Labour. available at: https://www.dol.gov/agencies/ilab/resources/reports/child-labour/georgia [Accessed 07 July 2019]
+All potential pilot activities to be carried out will be carried out in accordance with applicable regulations, and with all conditions of approval for the activity imposed by the applicable regulatory authorities.
+Activities will be planned to address potential impacts to wildlife, including breeding activity.
+A site-specific plan will be prepared to address potential direct impacts to wildlife including birds, mammals, and herpetofauna including specification of construction windows to avoid disruption of breeding or denning activities.
+Conservation of biological Afforestation and reforestation, if undertaken as pilot activities pose a risk of instruction of UNDP will prohibit use of alien invasive species for any reforestation and